Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-connections.md

 ### Delete an Application's Connection to a Service {#delete-app-connection}

-Delete an application's connection to a Service.
-A request to register the deleted application must be made again by a developer.
+Delete an application's connection to a service.
+A developer must request to register the deleted application again.

 1. Click {% konnect_icon connections %} **Connections**, then open the **Applications** tab.